webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 ### Full INTRA-frame Request (FIR) and Picture Loss Indication (PLI)
 Both FIR and PLI messages serve a similar purpose.
 These messages request a full key frame from the sender.
-`PLI` is used when the partial frames arrived to decoder, and it is unable to decode them.
+`PLI` is used when partial frames were given to the decoder but it was unable to decode them.
 This could happen because you had lots of packet loss, or maybe the decoder crashed.

 According to [RFC5104](https://tools.ietf.org/html/rfc5104#section-4.3.1.2) `FIR` shall not be used when packets or frames are lost, that's  `PLI`s job. `FIR` requests a key frame for reasons other than packet loss - for example when a new member enters a video conference.
 They need a full key frame to start decoding video stream, the decoder will be discarding frames until key frame arrives.

-It is a good idea for a receiver to request a full key frame right after connecting, this minimizes the delay between connecting and an image showing up on the users screen.
+It is a good idea for a receiver to request a full key frame right after connecting, this minimizes the delay between connecting and an image showing up on the user's screen.

 `PLI` packets are a part of Payload Specific Feedback messages.

 In practice, software that is able to handle both `PLI` and `FIR` packets will act the same way in both cases.
 It will send a signal to the encoder to produce a new full key frame.

 ### Negative ACKnowledgements
-A NACK requests that a sender re-transmits a single RTP Packet.
-This is usually caused when a RTP Packet is lost, but could also happen because it is late.
+A NACK requests that a sender re-transmits a single RTP packet.
+This is usually caused when an RTP packet is lost, but could also happen because it is late.

 NACKs are much more bandwidth efficient than requesting that the whole frame get sent again.
 Since RTP breaks up packets into very small chunks, you are really just requesting one small missing piece.